cmayer/MitoGeneExtractor/README.md

 ```{r, eval=TRUE}
 MitoGeneExtractor -h
 ```
-if MitoGeneExtractor is in your path and otherwise
+if MitoGeneExtractor is in your PATH and otherwise
 ```{r, eval=TRUE}
 Path-to-MitoGeneExtractor/MitoGeneExtractor -h
 ```